nicolasgrosfort/head-md-oracle-of-suits/code/2025-11-05/anachrony/README.md

 > _Backlog items sorted by priority_

+- Choose card for MMK sequences
-- Implement the Cardodex (left and right screens)
+- Write the facts about cards for MMK and Intro sequences
 - Define how to show gestures to the user (hidden things in interface)
-- Write the facts about cards
 - Implement the Planet animation for intro
 - Prototype the "Joker" sequence
 - Implement the Joker sequence